Skip Breadcrumb and go to Article Content

 • attending therapy meetings (if required).

-You can self-refer by calling 1-833-49NEOSP.
+You can also self-refer by calling 1-833-49NEOSP.
 If you are unsure if this service is for you, speak to your health care provider or give us a call.

 OSP is not a crisis or emergency service.